West Virginia Wesleyan has a long tradition of attracting international students.

 West Virginia Wesleyan places a high value on both written and spoken communication.
 Students from abroad whose native language is not English are expected to demonstrate proficiency in written and spoken English sufficient to prepare reading assignments, complete written assignments, and engage freely in classroom discussions.
 The level of proficiency is normally determined by the Test of English as a Foreign Language (TOEFL).
 Students whose English language skills are not yet adequate are required to enroll in the College’s English as a Second Language program and continue enrollment either for one semester or one year.
 The exact length of time will be determined by Wesleyan’s ESL instructional staff.

-International students with a TOEFL score of 600 or above are considered sufficiently proficient to pursue a full course of studies.
+International students with a TOEFL IBT score of 100 or above are considered sufficiently proficient to pursue a full course of studies.
 No ESL instruction is required; however, those desiring additional practice in spoken or written English may consult with the ESL staff and with its approval, elect certain courses.

-International students with a TOEFL score between 500 and 600 will be evaluated by the ESL instructional staff and may be required to enroll in all or part of the program if their current level of proficiency would hinder classroom progress.
+International students with a TOEFL IBT score between 61 and 100 will be evaluated by the ESL instructional staff and may be required to enroll in all or part of the program if their current level of proficiency would hinder classroom progress.

-International students with a TOEFL score of 500 or below will be REQUIRED to enroll in Wesleyan’s ESL program for the initial semester at the College.
+International students with a TOEFL IBT score of below 61 will be REQUIRED to enroll in Wesleyan’s ESL program for the initial semester at the College.
 At the conclusion of the initial semester, the ESL instructional staff will evaluate students’ progress and determine whether an additional semester of ESL instruction is required.

 Each ESL course normally meets three hours per week.
 In addition, students meet with student tutors who assist in English language instruction and other academic work.
 Because of the intensive nature of the program and the small size of classes, there is a fee of $150 per credit hour above and beyond regular tuition.

 All international students must complete an online application.
-In addition, official high school or secondary school transcripts and official test scores must be mailed separately.
+In addition, official high school or secondary school transcripts in English and official test scores must be mailed separately.
 If English is not the primary language, the TOEFL is required.
 If English is the primary language the Scholastic Aptitude Test (SAT) is required.
-The Office of Admission makes admission decisions on a rolling basis.
+The Office of Admissions makes admission decisions on a rolling basis.

 The 2015-2016 direct costs are as follows: